-Beautiful Easter Tablescape
+Beautiful Easter tablescape

-Set a beautiful Easter tablescape with muted pastels, themed details, and pretty flowers.
+Set a beautiful Easter tablescape with pastels, themed details, and pretty flowers.
 These Easter entertaining ideas for the table are sure to delight your family or guests!

 Easter is mere weeks away so it’s time to start thinking about your Easter table setting.
-For this table we’re focusing on a floral theme, using a soft color palette.
+For this table we’re focusing on a floral theme, using a soft pastel color palette.

 Don’t forget to incorporate the BEST Easter egg hunt idea if you have toddlers on the guest list for the day.

 I know I’ve said it over and over, but I love mixing basic white plates with vintage decorative plates.
 Layering them gives your table a ‘collected’ look.
-That’s what we did here with vintage pink glass salad/dessert plates.
+That’s what we did here with vintage pink glass salad plates.

-Each place setting gets a modern version of an Easter basket, so to speak.
+- Place a modern version of an Easter basket, so to speak.
 Use mini compotes to hold basket filler and decorative eggs.
 You can find speckled eggs or gold-leafed eggs at craft stores and home goods stores.

-Use modern water goblets alongside pink vintage champagne coupes for the same effect.
-The pink pieces actually become “neutral” in this tablescape filled with Spring flowers and colorful Easter eggs.
+- Use modern water goblets alongside pink vintage champagne coupes for the same effect.
+The pink pieces actually become “neutral” in this tablescape filled with spring flowers and colorful Easter eggs.

 Pretty decorated eggs and a mix of flowers creates a beautiful Easter table centerpiece.